2h1v5sh/PDFscanner_tool/README.md

 Returns:
 - `text` (str): Extracted text from the PDF.

-Exceptions:Handles and prints any errors encountered during extraction.
+Exceptions: Handles and prints any errors encountered during extraction.

 2. Scan Embedded Files